 - GAAR is specifically against transactions where the sole intention is to avoid tax.

-- GAAR investigates imposition of taxes on those types of arrangements that are chiefly aimed to avail a tax benefit or those doesn’t have any commercial substance.
+- GAAR investigates the imposition of taxes on those types of arrangements that are chiefly aimed to avail a tax benefit or those that don’t have any commercial substance.

-- GAAR can also be invoked if some good business principles are not followed with tax avoidance objectives.
+- GAAR can also be invoked if some good business principles are not followed by tax avoidance objectives.

 GAAR Invoking Procedure

 - The Assessing Officer makes a reference to the Tax Commissioner about a potential GAAR case.